requarks/wiki-docs/install/ubuntu.md

 On your browser, navigate to your server IP / domain name (e.g. http://your-server-ip/ ).

 > If you can't load the page, wait 5 minutes and try again.
-It may take a few minutes for the containers to initialize on some systems.
+The containers may take a few minutes to initialize on some systems.
 {.is-info}

 Complete the on-screen setup to finish your installation.